The Higher Degrees of MPhil and PhD

 Notification of Intention to Submit

-- The decision to submit the thesis must be the research student's own.
-The research student should take note of supervision advice but this advice should not be taken as an indication that the final thesis will fulfil the requirements of the examiners.
-A supervisor must inform the Faculty/Accredited Institution office in writing if the research student submits without his/her agreement; this information will not be made known to the examiners but may be referred to in any subsequent discussions about the outcome of the examination, particularly where failure leads to an appeal.
+- The decision to submit the thesis must be the candidate's own.
+The candidate should take note of supervision advice but this advice should not be taken as an indication that the final thesis will fulfil the requirements of the examiners.
+A supervisor may inform the Faculty/Accredited Institution office in writing if the candidate submits without his/her agreement; this information will not be made known to the examiners but may be referred to in any subsequent discussions about the outcome of the examination, particularly where failure leads to an appeal.

 Maximum Length of Thesis

-- Research students must inform the appropriate Faculty/Accredited Institution Office of theirintention to submit (using the '‘Intention to Submit' form) no later than two months prior to the date of submission in order to allow adequate time for examination arrangements to be made.
-On returning from suspension a research student who intends to submit his/her thesis must give the required two months’ notice using the Intention to Submit form.
-The 'Intention to Submit' form may only be submitted by a research student in active registration.
+- Candidates must inform the appropriate Faculty/Accredited Institution Office of the intention to submit no later than two months prior to the date of submission in order to allow adequate time for examination arrangements to be made.

 Thesis Written in a Language other than English